-17-38 Example: After an opponents' successful field goal, A1 has the ball for the throw-in from his endline.
+17-38 Example: After an opponents' successful field goal, A1 has the ball in his hands for the throwin from his endline.
 After the ball is thrown-in on to the playing court, B2 kicks the ball close to the endline.